 What are the SDGs?

-The Sustainable Development Goals (SDGs) are 17 global goals developed by the United Nations for the 2030 Agenda for Sustainable Development.
-Embracing a wide range of environmental, social and economic issues, these 17 goals with their 169 associated targets aim to connect business strategies to global priorities for people and planet.
+The Sustainable Development Goals (SDGs) are 17 global goals developed for the United Nations’ 2030 Agenda for Sustainable Development.
+Embracing a wide range of environmental, social and economic issues, these 17 goals with their 169 associated targets aim to connect business strategies to global priorities for people and the planet.

 What do they mean for the Hospitality Industry?

 In 2015 UNWTO (UN’s World Tourism Organisation) translated the SDGs into specific actions for the tourism sector.
 UNWTO noted Goals 8, 12 and 14 as those most related to activities stemming from the tourism sector.
 The goals address inclusive and sustainable economic growth, sustainable consumption as well as production (SCP) and the sustainable use of oceans and marine resources, respectively.

 The International Tourism Partnership (ITP) already launched a set of goals in 2017 to be aligned with the UN’s SDGs.
 The goals address 4 topics including Youth employment, Carbon, Water and Human Rights that align with SDGs 4, 6, 8, 10 and 13.
 ITP’s Goals send a clear call to action to the wider industry on the critical importance of using the SDGs as a focal point to drive responsible business in hospitality.
 ITP’s research indicates that the hotel industry must reduce its absolute carbon emissions by 66% by 2030 and 90% by 2050 to stay within the two degrees threshold of the COP21 Paris Climate Agreement; this is a quantifiable ‘scientific based target’.